Malta says Britain’s 7-year-old Prince George can keep his shark tooth after all

 Then Malta caught wind of the proffering.

-On Monday, the Times of Malta reported that Culture Minister José Herrera said he planned to get “the ball rolling” on retrieving the tooth from the young royal and returning it to Malta — a former British colony — so that it could go on display among other treasures in the country’s national collection.
+On Monday, the Times of Malta reported that Culture Minister José Herrera said he planned to get “the ball rolling” on reclaiming the tooth from the young royal and returning it to Malta — a former British colony — so that it could go on display among other treasures in the country’s national collection.

 “There are some artifacts that are important to Maltese natural heritage and which ended up abroad and deserve to be retrieved,” Herrera said, according to the Maltese newspaper.
 “We rightly give a lot of attention to historical and artistic artifacts.
 However, it is not always the case with our natural history.
 I am determined to direct a change in this attitude.”